List of Netherlands One Day International cricket records: Best career strike rate

 A bowler's strike rate is the total number of balls they have bowled divided by the number of wickets they have taken.

 The top bowler with the best ODI career strike rate is Australian Ryan Harris with strike rate of 23.4 balls per wicket.
 Dutch Mudassar Bukhari is at 139th position in this list.

 Most four-wickets (& over) hauls in an innings

 Pakistan's Waqar Younis, Sri Lanka's Muttiah Muralitharan and Australia's Brett Lee leading this list in ODIs.

 Most five-wicket hauls in a match

 A five-wicket haul refers to a bowler taking five wickets in a single innings.

-Timm van der Gugten is the only ranked Dutch on the list of most five-wicket hauls which is headed by Pakistan's Waqar Younis with 13 such hauls.
+The list of most five-wicket hauls is headed by Pakistan's Waqar Younis with 13 such hauls.

 Best economy rates in an inning

 The best economy rate in an inning, when a minimum of 30 balls are delivered by the player, is West Indies player Phil Simmons economy of 0.30 during his spell of 3 runs for 4 wickets in 10 overs against Pakistan at Sydney Cricket Ground in the 1991-92 Australian Tri-Series.
 Billy Stelling holds the Dutch record during his spell in Quadrangular Series in Ireland in 2007 against Scotland at Stormont.